 tell them how often I have to clean those outside yards.
 But if you

-imagine you have a huge yard with 3 or 4 small dogs in it.
+imagine you have a huge back yard with 3 or 4 small dogs in it.
 If you're

 feeding good dog food, you wouldn't have to pick up your yard either.

-These pens are basically like living in someone's huge back yard.
+These yards are basically like living in someone's huge back yard.

 Each yard has a shed (built by Dennis just for the dogs) and

 inside each shed are dog houses with a shelf that makes each one two stories.

 It gives them more room and something to play on.
 In the winter time we

 put straw in the houses and we can completely shut them up.
 In the summer

 time the backs of some of the sheds slide down and out.
 This helps in the